German Argentines: Historical ties between Argentina and Germany

 Argentina and Germany had close ties to each other since the first wave of German immigration to Argentina.
 A flourishing relationship developed between Germany and Argentina as early as the German Unification, with Germany eventually coming to hold a privileged position in the Argentine economy.
 Later on, Argentina maintained a strong economic relationship with both Imperial Germany and the British Empire, supporting both their wartime economies with supply shipments during World War I.

 The military connection between Argentina and Prussia has often been emphasized, and sympathy for Germany among the general staff in Buenos Aires contributed to establishing Argentina's policy of neutrality during the First and most of Second World Wars.
 Great Britain and the United States became aware of the threat that some of Argentina's German-speakers, which were a quarter-million strong, acted as the Reich's agent.
-Many Argentines voiced open support for Nazi Germany.
+Many Argentines of German descent voiced open support for Nazi Germany.

 After World War II, under Juan Perón's administration, Argentina participated in establishing and facilitating secret escape routes out of Germany to South America for ex-SS officials.
 Former Nazi officials emigrated to United States, Russia and Argentina, among others, in order to prevent prosecution.
 Some of them lived in Argentina under their real names, but others clandestinely obtained new identities.
 Some well-known Nazis who emigrated to Argentina are Obersturmbannführer Adolf Eichmann, doctors Josef Mengele and Aribert Heim, Commander Erich Priebke, Commandant Eduard Roschmann and General Lieutenant Ludolf von Alvensleben.